HOW TO SAVE THE BEES THAT LIVE IN LANTANA

 Firmly attach the canes in groups in a suitable shrub in your garden using waterproof tape, wire or plant ties.
 Try to match the height and angle of the original nests if possible.
 Unplug the entrances and you will have saved some colonies of Australian native bees!

-Note: Exoneura bees can give a small sting; so handle them carefully.
+Note: Exoneura Reed Bees can give a small sting; so please handle them carefully.